-- Communicate and clarify the internship expectations to Site Supervisors/administrators. - Communicate with Site Supervisors/administrators in answering questions and coordinating the internship placement and required paperwork. - Participate in mid-semester site visits with the student and Site Supervisor. - Act as a liaison for the students, Site Supervisors, and/or site administrators in providing support and assisting in helping students meet their learning goals and in resolving any difficulties pertaining to the internship.
+- Communicate and clarify the internship expectations to Site Supervisors/administrators. - Communicate with Site Supervisors/administrators in answering questions and coordinating the internship placement and required paperwork. - Ensure mid-semester internship meeting occur between the student, Site Supervisor, and Internship TA. - Act as a liaison for the students, Site Supervisors, and/or site administrators in providing support and assisting in helping students meet their learning goals and in resolving any difficulties pertaining to the internship.